Cherry (2021 film): Production

 Anthony and Joe Russo's production company AGBO purchased the production rights to the novel in August 2018, beating out offers from Warner Bros.
 Entertainment which would've had James Franco directing, and Sony Pictures Entertainment, with the Russos set to direct the film.
-In March 2019, Tom Holland, who previously collaborated with the Russos on Marvel Studios' Captain America: Civil War (2016), Avengers: Infinity War (2018), and Avengers: Endgame (2019) entered talks to star in the film.
+In March 2019, Tom Holland, who previously collaborated with the Russos on Marvel Studios' Marvel Cinematic Universe (MCU) films Captain America: Civil War (2016), Avengers: Infinity War (2018), and Avengers: Endgame (2019) entered talks to star in the film.
 Ciara Bravo, Jack Reynor, Jeff Wahlberg, Kyle Harvey, Forrest Goodluck and Michael Gandolfini were added to the cast in October.
-Pooch Hall would be cast in an undisclosed role in December.
+Pooch Hall was cast in an undisclosed role in December 2019.

 Filming was initially reported to begin on July 15, 2019.
 The filmmakers had plans to shoot the film in Ohio, the setting of the novel and homestate of the Russo brothers, but due to the Greater Cleveland Film Commission's proposed changes in tax incentives were forced to move the planned shooting to California.
 However, the proposed figures were lowered from $100 million to $40 million, and production returned to the state.
 Because of this, filming did not begin until October 8, 2019 and concluded in February 2020.
-The movie was filmed mostly in Cleveland, Ohio.
-The lead actor, Tom Holland, was spotted in Cleveland’s Gordon Square neighborhood in November 2019.
-On Detroit Avenue, some scenes were filmed inside the Subway, after which Holland was seen hurrying outside for some exterior shots.
+Filming occurred mostly in Cleveland, Ohio.
+The lead actor, Tom Holland, was spotted in Cleveland's Gordon Square neighborhood in November 2019.
+On Detroit Avenue, some scenes were filmed inside the subway, after which Holland was seen hurrying outside for some exterior shots.
 In the morning, the crew had shot several scenes inside the Pioneer Savings Bank, where they probably filmed one of the robberies.
 Some important shots were also taken at Case Western Reserve University, the top-ranked private research university in Cleveland.

-Although Cleveland is an important shooting location, the filming was not limited to it.
-In Lorain, filming for ‘Cherry’ was done at Broadway Avenue and on East 20th Street (just east of Broadway).
+Filming was also done in Lorain, at Broadway Avenue and on East 20th Street (just east of Broadway).
 In Marion, prison scenes were filmed at the North Central Correctional Complex in Marion County, a high-security prison for men.
 The crew also filmed a few scenes in Bedford, at St. Peter Chanel High School, before it was demolished.
-The Russo brothers even tweeted about it being the high school where their father obtained his education.
-In Parma, Ohio scenes were filmed along Ridge Rd. in the old First Merit Bank location and across the street at Mack's Beverage.
+The Russo brothers tweeted about it being the high school where their father obtained his education.
+In Parma, Ohio, scenes were filmed along Ridge Road, in the old First Merit Bank location and across the street at Mack's Beverage.
 According to the Russo brothers, editing for Cherry took place as it was filmed to allow them to see what they were missing, and if they needed to "rewrite or reshoot" parts of the film.

-Music
+Soundtrack

-The film score for Cherry was composed by Henry Jackman, who had also previously collaborated with the Russos on their Marvel films, and was released by Lakeshore Records on February 26, 2021, via Apple Music.
+The musical score for Cherry was composed by Henry Jackman, who had also previously collaborated with the Russo brothers on the four films in the Marvel Cinematic Universe.
+The soundtrack for Cherry was recorded at AIR Studios in London, England and was released on February 26, 2021 by Lakeshore Records and Apple Music.